Generic Workflow

 Calibration

-The term calibration in eCalc™ often refers to the history matching of the facility.
+The term calibration in eCalc™ refers to the history matching of the facility.
 Essentially, real operational data is compared against the eCalc™ model results.
 If they do not correlate various changes are made to the model.

 The main workflow with this would be to match every individual consumer, e.g. each pump and compressor.
 After that, it is the recommended to compare on the facility level (e.g. total power consumed or total fuel used), then various adjustments can be made.
 These adjustments can mean changes to the base load, shifting the compressor curves, or simply by using a POWERLOSSFACTOR.